What is it?

 What are the advantages of the Contraceptive Ring?

-You only have to replace a new patch once a month.
+You only have to replace a new ring once a month.
 It may help with premenstrual symptoms and may make periods lighter and less painful.

 What are the disadvantages of the Contraceptive Ring?